 Ah my name is Jake.
 I’m 28 now and I was born in Perth.
-In my late teens i booked a one way ticket to England and spent about 5 years backpacking and working all around Europe.
+In my late teens, I booked a one-way ticket to England and spent about 5 years backpacking and working all around Europe.
 During my time there I had a bunch of different jobs.
-I was a roady for bands in the U.K, worked in a bar and restaurant in the Greek islands, I ran pub crawls in Amsterdam and managed a hostel in Milan in Italy.
+I was a roadie for bands in the U.K, worked in a bar and restaurant in the Greek islands, I ran pub crawls in Amsterdam and managed a hostel in Milan in Italy.
 I also did a lot of shitty jobs in between as well as trying to see every possible country I could over there in between.
 The only places I’ve missed are the Baltics and Scandinavia!
-Hopefully I get a chance to nail them out at some point in the future.
-After that i moved to South East Asia and worked for a bar.
+Hopefully, I get a chance to nail them out at some point in the future.
+After that, I moved to South East Asia and worked for a bar.
 Later as a scuba diving instructor for about 3 years.
-Also while I was there I spent a fair few months riding a motorbike through Vietnam and Laos and I travelled around Cambodia, Malaysia and Indonesia.
+Also, while I was there I spent a fair few months riding a motorbike through Vietnam and Laos and I travelled around Cambodia, Malaysia and Indonesia.

 On your Facebook page you write:

 The idea of the Magic Bus is to free camp and travel the roads of Australia chasing the sun.
 Seeing as much natural beauty as possible as economically as we can…we want to form a little community of friends and travel around partying and getting to know new and interesting people from all over the world.

 Tell us something about the story of “The Magic Bus”.
 How did you get the idea?